The Sound of Drums

 “Keep moving,” The guard growls as he slams me to the ground with a harsh shove.
 The manacles encircling my wrists are weighing my trembling body down.

-Other soldiers stop us at the huge iron doors leading to the castle courtyard where the hanging platform is kept and we wait for them to open.
+Other soldiers stop us at the huge iron doors leading to the castle courtyard where the hanging platform is kept.
+We wait for them to open.

-Laughter draws my attention from behind but I keep my eyes forward not giving who I think it is the satisfaction.
+Laughter draws my attention from behind but I keep my eyes forward not giving whoever it is the satisfaction.

-“Victory at last,” a voice taunts as the owner finally enters my sight.
+“Victory at last,” a man taunts as he finally enters my sight.

-He steps between the door and me and I allow my green eyes to meet his jeering ice blue.
+He steps between the door and me.
+I allow my green eyes to meet his jeering ice blue.

-I sneer continuing to hold the man’s gaze, showing no fear just as I was taught.
+I sneer holding the man’s gaze, showing no fear just as I was taught.

 Prince John’s eyes narrow in distaste.